gubapatryk/blog/content/docker-nginx-certbot/index.md

 ```

-The file tree of the entire deployment code, both for certificate generation and normal deployment, with sample Node.js app.
+The file tree of the entire deployment code, both for certificate generation and normal deployment, with a sample Node.js app.

 ```bash